krakend/krakend-documentation/backends/martian.md

 ### Modifier configuration

 In the examples below, you'll find that all modifiers have a configuration key named `scope`.
-The scope indicates when to apply the modifier, it can be an array containing `request`, `response`, or both.
+The scope indicates when to apply the modifier.
+It can be an array containing `request`, `response`, or both.
 The rest of the keys in every modifier depends on the modifier itself.

 ## Transform headers